Error Handling

 Try Blocks

-Sometimes you want to use ? inside a block but catch the error locally instead of propagating it.
-That is what try is for.
-It wraps a block of code and gives you a Result back.
+Sometimes you want ? inside a block, but you want to catch the error here rather than send it upward.
+That is the job of try.
+It wraps a block of code and returns a Result.

 LOON